-- Feel Good Friday' calls are made by staff who acknowledge students who have made a positive impact during the school week. - Being commended by a member of the Leadership Team or the Academy Associates.
+- Feel Good Friday' calls are made by staff who acknowledge students who have made an exceptional positive impact and exemplified the 'Fairfax Way' during the school week. - Being commended by a member of the Leadership Team or the Academy Associates.